ErichDylus/Smart-Contract-Resources/Build.md

 [smartcontract.engineer](https://www.smartcontract.engineer/challenges) - individual simple challenges increasing in complexity, with tests and solutions, in Solidity and Vyper

+[Learning Solidity Video Tutorials](https://github.com/willitscale/learning-solidity) - list of Solidity Tutorial YouTube videos by Will it Scale

 [Ethernaut](https://ethernaut.openzeppelin.com/) - a Web3/Solidity based war game, played in the Ethereum Virtual Machine, where each level is a smart contract that needs to be 'hacked'

 [OpenZeppelin Learn](https://docs.openzeppelin.com/learn/) - comprehensive guides for each step of development on Ethereum